cwfei/proposals/Proposal-React Native.md

         // currency within the app.
         NativeModules.AppPreferencesService.setCurrency(currency)
     }

+    changeLanguage = (language) => {
+        // Reassign the language value whenever user changes the
+        // language within the app.
+        NativeModules.AppPreferencesService.setCurrency(currency)
     }
+}
 ```

 ### WatchlistService
-This service manages watched coins, it's the responsible of the React Native app to manage the watchlist using this module.
+This service manages watched coins, it's the responsibility of the React Native app to manage the watchlist using this module.

 The public APIs in the service are as  follows:
 - `getWatchlist(): String<Optional>`